 Governments use traffic tickets, license points, and educational programs to improve driving behavior on the road.

-Insurance companies may award discounts for a clean driving record.
+Insurance companies may award discounts for a good driving record.

 But all the incentives and fines do not measure driver behavior.
 Instead, insurance companies calculate these based on past data rather than present patterns of behavior.